-40x[(Pmax)/(Pyour)-1] [(Pmax)/Pmin)-1] 40 Points Lowest cost - each of the participating schools will be ranked by total adjusted cost from the BOM and given 0-40 points based on the formula on the left.
+40x[(Pmax)/(Pyour)-1] [(Pmax)/Pmin)-1] Lowest cost - each of the participating schools will be ranked by total adjusted cost from the BOM and given 0-40 points based on the formula on the left.
 40 Points Accuracy, Clarity & Event Day/Visual Inspection - The cars will be reviewed for part content, manufacturing feasibility and accuracy of the cost information.
 Supporting documentation will be assessed based on its quality, accuracy and thoroughness.
 The range for the score is 0-40 points.
-20 Points Event Day/Manufacturing Processes- The teams must be prepared to discuss in detail the "real case" scenario Distributed prior to the competition.
-The materials will include more specifics about the goal and scoring of the scenario.
-The range for the score is 0-20 points.
+20 Points Cost report preparedness- It will be judged on the basis of How well teams has prepare their cost report and how well team will be able to explain the content of their reports, Whether report is as per the cost template provided to teams).
 Total 100 Points